 Fish head steamboat has been a weekly staple for my family since I was a kid.
 I remember my mum cycling to Whampoa Market with a metal container and dabao-ing the fish head steamboat broth back.
 In the comfort of our home, my siblings and I would greedily slurp up the soup and fight for second servings.
 It was the kind of soup you would crave on a chilly day to warm yourself up.
-For all of you who have never tried this before, here are 12 places to go to for fish head steamboat in Singapore.
+For all of you who have never tried this before, here are the best places for fish head steamboat in Singapore.

 Table of Contents

-Even with three branches, the owners of Whampoa Keng manage to maintain the quality of their steamboat at each store.
-Their addictive broth is made from over 30 ingredients, which give the soup a balanced flavour.
-Their Fish Head Steamboat with Bardan fish slices (from $40) is usually my go-to order, but they do offer other types of fish such as Red Garoupa (from $50).
+Whampoa Keng is known for their addictive broth is made from over 30 ingredients, giving the soup a balanced flavour.
+Their Fish Head Steamboat with Batang Sliced Fish (from $45) is usually my go-to order, but they do offer other types of fish such as Red Garoupa (from $50).
 The use of charcoal is probably the reason for the broth’s robust smokiness, which I feel makes it taste better.

 Address: 556 Balestier Road, Singapore 329872